 Note: This post was originally written in January 2014, Keri has since updated it to incorporate the best tools as of today.

 Despite “experts” ringing its death knell, SEO and link building is still alive and kicking, and an important tool to have in your arsenal.

 Search engines should never be the primary target audience for your content, but it’s still vitally important to include them in your strategy if you want your content to be discovered and read by the right people.
 Like it or not, search engines are how people find content on the web, and it pays to have the data on exactly which keywords your target audience is searching for.

 Google’s Keyword Planner tool has long been a go-to tool for keyword research, and it can be a good place to start, but it’s not the be-all and end-all of keyword research tools.
 In fact, the Keyword Planner can be downright misleading if you’re using it as a tool to create content: it was created for advertisers, not content creators, and often deliberately won’t share the keywords you’re looking for.

 Looking to expand your keyword tool arsenal beyond Google Keyword Planner?
-Here are some of our favorites.
+Here are some of our favourites.